 Tips For Recovery Support From Substance Abuse

-The opioid crisis has taught modern society that substance abuse and addiction can affect anyone, regardless of socioeconomic status, race, religion, or any other identity-marker.
+Substance abuse does not discriminate.
+It affects anyone, regardless of socioeconomic status, race, religion or any other identity-marker.

 Here is what you need to know about substance abuse.